shariqshah/symmetry/README.md

 	* Converted IM_Vertex array to only be used as temporary storage for vertices between begin and end calls
 	* Implemented Debug physics mesh drawing for box and sphere primitives
 	* Completed Phase 1 of codebase refactoring
+	* Improved editor camera handling
+	* Re-implemented showing all the entities in the editor